 The Company has a defined contribution retirement savings plan with a 401(k) feature for all eligible employees not under collective bargaining agreements.
 The Company matches a portion of the employee's contribution and can make an additional contribution at its discretion.
-Contributions charged to expense under the plan for the year ended August 25, 2007, August 26, 2006 and August 27, 2005 were \$9.5 million, \$8.6 million and \$7.9 million, respectively.
+Contributions charged to expense under the plan for the years ended August 30, 2008, August 25, 2007 and August 26, 2006 were \$10.9 million, \$9.5 million and \$8.6 million, respectively.